Rendering showing view of building elevation from the north-west.

 Design

-OBO embassies and consulates often are the first experience host country citizens and government officials have with the United States overseas and the new embassy is designed to streamline the flow of visitors with an expanded consular space including 81 consular windows.
+OBO embassies and consulates often are the first experience host country citizens and government officials have with the United States overseas and the new embassy will streamline the flow of visitors with an expanded consular space, including 81 additional consular windows.

 The building’s seven floors include two below-grade levels that balance its size without sacrificing usable space.
 These floors take advantage of sunken courtyards that provide views to nature and plentiful natural light.